Brazil's elite in crosshairs as Petrobras scandal widens

 Under Brazilian law, senior politicians can only be tried by the Supreme Court, a process that most experts believe would take five to seven years, or longer, before anyone was jailed.

-The source said the executives feel "abandoned" and more inclined to cut plea bargain deals that would result in less jail time in return for telling everything they know about the graft scheme at Petrobras, whose formal name is Petroleo Brasileiro SA (PETR4.SA).
+The source said the executives feel "abandoned" and more inclined to cut plea bargain deals that would result in less jail time in return for telling everything they know about the graft scheme at Petrobras, whose formal name is Petroleo Brasileiro SA.

 Two executives for Camargo Correa, one of the firms being investigated, already agreed to such a deal last week.